xuanyu-li/IntTL/README.md

   - `evaluation.R` — evaluation metrics and `Evaluation.DAG()`
 - `simulation_example/` — a short, self-contained example you can run in a few seconds: `example1.R`, `example2.R` and `DAGs_generate.R`
-- `MD-LiNGAM/` — scripts and a local package used for the MD-LiNGAM baseline

 ## Quick start (recommended)